No Exit? Israel – Palestine

 Yet, as an adult, and as an eyewitness to the successful democratic revolutions in Central Europe, I was just as impressed by the way non-violent action could be more effective than violence, seeing the success of my friends and colleagues in the so called velvet revolutions around the old Soviet bloc, as being greatly influenced by the character of their non-violent collective action.
 The non-violent democratic means had a way of constituting the end, imperfect, but nonetheless, truly functioning democracies.
 This insight informed my explorations of “the politics of small things” and “reinventing political culture.” in the midst of the disastrous “war on terrorism.”

 The means have a way of determining the ends.
 This is a key proposition, which has informed my political reflections in recent years, concerning the transformation of Central Europe, and also concerning the attempted transformations in the Middle East and North Africa, and to politics of Occupy Wall Street.
-The proposition also informs my review and analysis here of President Obama’s Nobel Lecture (Obama, 2009) as . . .
+The proposition also informs my review and analysis here of President Obama’s Nobel Lecture (Obama, 2009) as an . . .

 Read more: Peace and the Social Condition: Introduction